bojanmilevski/gex/README.md

 As this repository grows, the documentation changes along with it - providing information that is up to date and relevant to the state of this project.

-## A NOTE FROM THE AUTHOR

-This is my first program written in `rust`.
-I am aware that a large portion of the code is in need of refactoring.
-I assure anyone that this program will continue to improve, along with it's code.

 ## SPECIAL THANKS